-A title company ensures that your new property is free of expensive encumbrances and other legal obstacles.
+A title insurance company ensures that your new property is free of expensive encumbrances and other legal obstacles.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

 At U.S.A.
 Lending, Inc., we answer questions about this process every day.
-Call us at 305-967-7200.
+Give us a call at 305-967-7200.